acherkashin/yandex-music-extension/README.md

 You can open an issue on a GitHub page or contact me at cherkalexander@gmail.com with any additional questions or feedback.

 ## Support

+- You can ask any questions about Yandex Music Api in [Telegram Chat](https://t.me/yandex_music_api)
-You can subscribe to [the author's telegram channel](https://t.me/cherkashindev) to support and motivate the author.
+- You can subscribe to [the author's telegram channel](https://t.me/cherkashindev) to support and motivate the author.

 ## Running locally